 Doctors initially thought if Neil did somehow survive the attack, he would be in a vegetative state from severe brain trauma.
 In fact, doctors were so convinced Neil would never come out of his coma that they signed a “do not resuscitate” (DNR) order.

-Since Neil has no family, the Eaton County Probate Court appointed Mid-Michigan Guardianship Services to handle his affairs following the assault.
+Since Neil has no family, the Clinton County Probate Court appointed Mid-Michigan Guardianship Services to handle his affairs following the assault.
 In such cases, the practice is common, and guardianship services typically sell their ward’s possessions to pay for the cost of care.

 Separately, a conservatorship makes determinations on finances for the individual placed under guardianship.